supervisely/docs/enterprise/installation/README.md

 #### My "admin / Main Node" agent is stuck in "Waiting" status

 It seems the agent has tried to wait for Supervisely to start.
-Restart agent manually: `sudo supervisely restart agent`.
+Restart agent manually: `sudo supervisely deploy-agent`.

 #### When i deploy an agent i see a "runtime" error

 Nvidia container runtime has not been installed.
 Try to run command `docker run --runtime=nvidia --rm nvidia/cuda nvidia-smi` to see if it works.

 If you don't want to run train & inference tasks, please remove checkbox "Use nvidia runtime" under advances settings in the new node modal window and run the deploy command again.

-#### There are no or just a few models in Model Zoo

-The models are still downloading.
-It can take a while, just wait some time and refresh the Models list.